• Skip to primary navigation

 • ½ cup milk or cream

-• 1 cup grated cheddar cheese
+• 1 cup Cheddar cheese, grated

-• ¼ cup grated Parmesan
+• ¼ cup Parmesan cheese, grated

 • 1 cup baby spinach leaves

-3. Mix the eggs and milk/cream together in a bowl, season with salt and pepper, add the cheeses and the spinach then pour into the pan.
+3. Mix the eggs and milk/cream together in a bowl, season with salt and pepper.
+Add the cheeses and the spinach then pour into the pan.
 Top with halved cherry tomatoes.

 4. Bake in the oven for 25 minutes, or until top is golden and frittata is set.

-5. Remove from the oven, allow to cool slightly then lift out onto a flat board to slice.
+5. Remove from the oven, allow to cool slightly then lift out onto a flat board to slice

 3.5.3226

-Filed Under: Blog, Breakfast/Pies/Pizza/Savouries
+Filed Under: Blog, Breakfast

 Reader Interactions